HN: Hide and Seek

 Review code provided

-If you played the original game, which is actually the sequel, then you will know that this sequel, actually the prequel, is a load of old shit.
-As I assume the first one was.
-Hello Neighbor: Hide and Seek (spelt incorrectly) is a follow-up, prequel, whatever the hell you want to call it – look it doesn’t really matter, the game is bad, we know that.
-The back story, front story, whatever, it’s not relevant.
+If you played the original game, which is actually the sequel then you will know that this sequel, actually the prequel, like the original we had the fortune to review is a load of old trash.
+Hello Neighbor: Hide and Seek (spelt incorrectly, as we are in the UK) is a follow-up, prequel, whatever the hell you want to call it – look to be perfectly honest it doesn’t really matter.
+The game is bad, we know that so let’s be constructive and detail why.

-I had the good fortune to not play the original, sequel, first one of these, and for that I am thankful.
-May I propose that in this season of goodwill to all men, you do as I have done, and pass on the good word that this game should garner no attention from anyone ever and also, that we pray that no child is unfortunate enough to receive this game upon the morning of Christmas day.
+I had the good fortune to not play the original, sequel, first one of these whatever, and for that I am thankful.
+May I propose that in this season of goodwill to all men, you do as I have done, and pass on the good word that this game should garner no attention from anyone ever.
+May we also pray that no child is unfortunate enough to receive this game upon the morning of Christmas day as the controls are poor and the gameplay is trash.

 Publisher: tinyBuild Games